 There are 3 ways to search for HCOM-related articles:

 (1) DATABASES.
 Databases are collections of articles & data that the library subscribes to.
 We have a database that specializes in communications articles (Communication Source).
 However, Human Communication Studies is very multidisciplinary, so you will want to consult related disciplines' databases too: Psychology (APA PsycInfo), Sociology (Sociological Abstracts), Business (ABI/Inform), and so on.
 To see the databases grouped in categories, click the "Choosing Databases" tab above.
-To get to the databases from the Library's homepage, click the "Databases" icon in the upper left, then choose your database alphabetically (A-Z row) or grouped by your major (Subject pull-down menu).
+To get to the databases from the Library's homepage, click the "Databases" icon, then choose your database alphabetically (A-Z row) or grouped by your major (Subject pull-down menu).

 (3) GOOGLE SCHOLAR.
 Google Scholar is not a library database, but can still be a helpful tool.
 Google Scholar is Google's